Warm, fuzzy feelings as Open returns to Muirfield

-That figures to change Wednesday, when the Royal & Ancient, the tournament organizer, will surely get grilled on Muirfield’s male-only membership policy — especially in light of Augusta National handing out green jackets to females for the first time at the home of the Masters.
+That should change on Wednesday, when the Royal & Ancient, the tournament organizer, will surely get grilled on Muirfield’s male-only membership policy — especially in light of Augusta National handing out green jackets to females for the first time at the home of the Masters.

 But no one who’ll actually hit a shot this week has been willing to take sides on the issue.

 “I don’t make the policies here,” Woods said.
 “I’m not a member, so I’m not going to speak for the club.”

 But if you want to ask the players about the course itself, they’ll gladly dole out the accolades.